urbit/docs/docs/using/messaging.md

 ### Membership

-If you have joined a circle, you can make this information publicly publicly available to help others find that circle as well.
+If you have joined a circle, you can make this information publicly available to help others find that circle as well.

 `;show ~some/circle`
 Adds a circle to your public membership list.